ancientBullfrog/yelpcamp2/README.md

 This version adds a few features to the base YelpCamp created in the course.
 These features are as follows:
 - Added Search to home page
-- added search to map
+- Added search to map
-- added basic user profile where passsword can be updated
+- Added basic user profile where passsword can be updated
-- added forgot password with email reset link via node mailer
+- Added forgot password with email reset link via node mailer
-- added pagination to index page
+- Added pagination to index page
-- changed review model to allow comments on reviews
+- Changed review model to allow comments on reviews

 Current issues are:
 - Using geo-location search input on the map does not update the list of campsites